iansan5653/compress-tag/readme.md

 [string template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 in your source.

-This module provides a template literal tag that removes line breaks and indents from your template literals, so that a string that is formatted to nicely fit in your code still comes out looking like it should.
+This module provides template literal tags that remove line breaks and indents from your template literals, so that a string that is formatted to nicely fit in your code still comes out looking like it should.
+They are also [chainable](#Chaining) in case you are already using template literal tags.

-This allows you to keep all lines of code within whatever limit you prefer without having to resort to hacks like adding each line of string to the previous or escaping each linebreak.
+This allows you to keep all lines of code within whatever length limit you prefer without having to resort to hacks like adding each line of string to the previous or escaping each linebreak.

 ```js